Review: ‘The Wrestler’ by John Kenn Mortensen

 The Wrestler is Mortensen’s first English-language graphic novel, and what a triumphant beginning.
 One can only hope there’s many more tales to come.

 Published by Fantagraphics, The Wrestler releases June 24, 2024.
-You can pre-order the graphic novel here.
+You can pre-order the graphic novel on Amazon here.

 Rating: 5/5